 Short selling and securities lending and borrowing

-Read the regulations governing short selling.
+Read the short selling regulations.

-GGPW points out the obligation to report significant net short positions in equities to the Polish Financial Supervision Authority (KNF).
+Please be aware, regulations require investors to report significant net short positions in equities to the Polish Financial Supervision Authority (KNF).
 For details, visit the KNF website.

 Taxes on securities lending